 History

 In 1955 Mrs Brown and Mrs Massey had daughters doing calisthenics (physical culture as it was then known) at Gardenvale.
 They discussed their desire to have calisthenics available in their local area and so, along with Mrs Munce (representing the Bentleigh Presbyterian Church), they approached Mrs Vera Binstead to establish calisthenics tuition in the Bentleigh Presbyterian premises.
 Mrs Binstead agreed to assist them.
 Shortly thereafter she was joined by her daughter Sandra who, though still at school, was nevertheless proficient enough to teach calisthenics.
-So began a long and successful calisthenics partnership with Sandra.
-In order to devote more time to travelling with Norm on his many trips Mrs Sandra Iddles resigned in 1982 after winning the Junior “B” Aggregate at Ballarat.
-Sadly Sandra passed away on March 7th 1991.
+So began a long and successful calisthenics partnership.

 In 1955 the club was known as Bentleigh Presbyterian Calisthenics (BPC).
 In those days all members of the committee were required to be members of the Presbyterian church.
 Initially the calisthenics pupils were invited to attend a monthly service at the Presbyterian church.
 They sat together as a group along with Mrs Binstead.
-Later on the girls participated in two church parades a year.
+Later the girls participated in two church parades a year.
 Class were held in the old “kinder hall” and the Annual Display, for many years, was held at the Caulfield Town Hall.
 From there it moved to the Alexander Theatre and in 1993 the Annual Display moved to a new venue, the Phoenix Theatre.
 In 1970 the club name was changed to Bentleigh Calisthenics College (BCC) and the thistle motif was retained.
 It was no longer a requirement to have Presbyterian committee members though the minister still was the MC at the Annual Display and chaired the AGM.

-After Sandra’s resignation the Committee faced the need to make a decision – hire another teacher or close the club and go as a group to another club.
+In order to devote more time to travelling with Norm on his many trips Sandra Iddles resigned in 1982 after winning the Junior “B” Aggregate at Ballarat.
+Sadly Sandra passed away on March 7th 1991.
+After Sandra’s resignation the Committee faced with a decision – hire another teacher or close the club and go as a group to another club.
 The decision was made to continue the club.
-With help from VCTA a search for a new teacher was commenced and in 1983 Robyn Sharp (now Robyn Riley) was hired to teach the Juniors.
-Lorraine Bamsey (a Bentleigh senior) was hired to each all of the other sections.
+With help from VCTA a search for a new teacher was commenced and in 1983 Robyn Sharp (Riley) was hired to teach the Juniors.
+Lorraine Bamsey (a Bentleigh senior) was hired to teach all of the other sections.
 The move to two teachers was quite a radical step in those days.
 In 1983 there were insufficient girls for a senior team.
-At the end of 1983 Lorraine left to teach calisthenics closer to her home and Robyn accepted the task of teach all sections of the club.
-In the same year, 1984 Robyn’s sister Liz Sharp (now Liz Carroll) undertook to teach the seniors, at no pay, so that Robyn could work in the team and so build up the numbers.
+At the end of 1983 Lorraine left to teach calisthenics closer to her home and Robyn accepted the task to teach all sections of the club.
+In the same year, 1984 Robyn’s sister Liz Sharp (Carroll) undertook to teach the seniors, at no pay, so that Robyn could work in the team and so build up the numbers.
 The seniors also chose to be a non-Ballarat group.
 Their success as “A” Special Seniors resulted in a decision being made to rejoin the ranks at Ballarat, winning C Grade aggregate in their first year.

 Bentleigh Calisthenics College has much to be proud of